cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 #### Cross-platform Consumption

 Some scenarios might be more amenable for hosting service instances on Kubernetes to be consumed from platforms other than Kubernetes and some less.

+#### Service Administration and Life Cycle Management

+Administering services and managing their life cycle involves monitoring and reconciling provisioned services as well as managing the upgrades and other life cycle operations.

 ### Dedicated Service Fabrik Inter-operator